ncapps/practices-of-the-python-pro/README.md

 - Classes that know and use many details of another class may need to be subsumed by that class.
 - Tight coupling can be addressed by re-encapsulation with stronger cohesion, but it can often be well-served by the introduction of a new abstraction shared by both parties.
 (For example, a menu and a command may rely on the command returning a status and a result instead of specific messaging.)

+### Ch 11.
+Onward and upward
+- A mind map organizes information in a hierarchical structure you can explore visually
+- By using a mind map to enumerate things you want to learn about, you can build up a pretty good picture of different areas you’ll need to cover.
+- A common pitfall is to do a deep dive into one topic without enough context about the rest of the bigger picture, so make sure you maintain a balance.
+Too much focus in one spot too soon can lead you to solidify an inaccurate or incomplete understanding that can inhibit future learning.
+- There are a few distinct states in learning about a particular topic:
+    1. *Want or need to learn*— It’s on your list of topics to cover, but you haven’t started on it yet.
+    2. *Actively learning*— You’ve explored and read some resources on the topic, and you’re looking for more.
+    3. *Familiar*— You understand the topic generally, and you have some idea how you might apply it.
+    4. *Comfortable*— You’ve applied the concepts from this topic a few times and have a handle on it.
+    5. *Proficient*— You’ve applied the concepts enough to know some of the nuances, and you know which resources to reach for when you     encounter new kinds of problems.
+- A number of design patterns are creational ones.
+Python’s dynamic typing frees it from many of these limitations, so many creational patterns simply aren’t necessary in Python.
+- **Design patterns Terms**
+    1. Creational design patterns
+    2. Factories
+    3. Behavioral design patterns
+    4. Command pattern
+    5. Structural design patterns
+    6. Adapter pattern
+- **Distributed Systems Terms**
+    1. Distributed systems
+    2. Fault tolerance
+    3. Eventual consistency
+    4. Desired state
+    5. Concurrency
+    6. Message queueing
+- Tools like Black (https://github.com/psf/black) take python style suggestions a step further, imposing a deterministic, opinionated formatting to all your code.
+- **Pythonic Code Terms**
+    1. Pythonic code
+    2. Pythonic way to do X
+    3. Idiomatic Python
+    4. Python anti-patterns
+    5. Python linters
+- Learning is not a passive process.
+Make a plan that works for you, write it down or map it out, and track your progress.
+This can generate more ideas or next steps to help keep you motivated and curious.
+- Try to identify common patterns and approaches to problems.
+As you encounter those same problems, try a few different approaches early on to see which work most smoothly.
+Patterns are tools, and they should enhance your work rather than hinder it.
+- Feel at home in your language.
+You don’t need to pick it up all at once, but keep a curious mindset and ask often if there’s a more idiomatic way to express a thought in code.

 ## Errata and questions

 If you find an error in the code or the book, or if you have a question about the content, please read the [contribution guidelines](.github/CONTRIBUTING.md) to understand the best course of action.